duffrind/KanjiDamage/README.md

 Features:

 * Bookmarking: Pressing on the KANJIDAMAGE header will bookmark your current Kanji or Radical.
 Clicking on this header while not on a Kanji or Radical page will load your latest bookmark.
-* No Ads: I mostly removed the ads and tracking.
+* No Ads: I removed most of the ads and tracking.
 I will remove more when I have time.
 * Offline: The app does not need internet access.

 Current Issues: